 2.1.2 Low Cation Exchange Capacity (CEC) and Cation Dynamics

-With regard to soil chemistry, the most significant limitation of sandy soils is their low CTC capacity, which is determined by the negative charges carried by mineral (clay) and organic ( ) soil colloids.
+With regard to soil chemistry, the most significant limitation of sandy soils is their low CTC capacity, which is determined by the negative charges carried by mineral (clay) and organic soil colloids.
 Due to the scarcity of both components, sandy soils have few binding sites to retain essential cations such as potassium (K⁺), calcium (Ca²⁺), and magnesium (Mg²⁺) (Atakoun et al., 2025).

 In practical terms, this means that fertilizers supplying these nutrients, when applied, remain in the soil solution for only a short time.
 Unable to be adsorbed and stored on particles, these cations are easily carried to deeper regions (leached) along with the water flow.
 This condition requires specific management strategies, such as split applications of fertilizers, to mitigate losses and increase the efficiency of inputs (Atakoun et al., 2025; Oppong Danso et al., 2025).